aralroca/aralroca.com/src/posts/brisa-vs-htmx-vs-react.md

 }
 ```

 All this code is server-side code.
-In Brisa all the events from server components are Server Actions.
+In Brisa, all the events from server components are Server Actions.

 ## Why is This a Game-Changer?